The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Completeness of the Gorenstein projective cotorsion pair and -pure-injective modules

 \section{Completeness of the Gorenstein projective cotorsion pair and $\lambda$-pure-injective modules}

-We finish the paper extending this last result using different methods.
-On one hand, we prove that if every projective module is $\lambda$-pure-injective for some infinite regular cardinal $\lambda$, then $\mathfrak{GP} = (\GProj,\GProj^\perp)$ is complete.
-On the other, if we assume that there exist many compact cardinals, then we show that all projective modules are $\lambda$-pure-injective for some $\lambda$ and, consequently, $\mathfrak{GP}$ is complete.
+In this section we deal with the completeness of the Gorenstein projective cotorsion pair.
+We prove that if every projective module is $\lambda$-pure-injective for some infinite regular cardinal $\lambda$, then $\mathfrak{GP} = (\GProj,\GProj^\perp)$ is complete.
+Moreover, if we assume that there exist many compact cardinals, then we show that all projective modules are $\lambda$-pure-injective for some $\lambda$ and, consequently, $\mathfrak{GP}$ is complete.
 In particular, one cannot disprove in ZFC that $\mathfrak{GP}$ is complete unless it turns out that the existence of these large cardinals contradicts the axioms of ZFC, which is extremely unlikely.

-Recall that, given an infinite regular cardinal $\lambda$, an embedding $M\subseteq N$ of $R$-modules is called \emph{$\lambda$-pure} if each system consisting of $R$-linear equations with parameters in $M$ and having cardinality $<\lambda$ has a solution in $M$ provided that it has a solution in $N$.
-A module $F$ is called \emph{$\lambda$-pure-injective} if it is injective relative to all $\lambda$-pure embeddings.
-This is equivalent to saying that each system consisting of $R$-linear equations with parameters in $F$ has a solution in $F$ provided that each of its subsystems of cardinality $<\lambda$ has one.